| | | Import data on material-gridImports data from arbitrary rectilinear grid onto simulation grid:

 (default) is chosen, then the electrostatic potential can be

-where the step number must be specified ($simulation-flow-control ).
+where the step number must be specified ($simulation-flow-control).Currently,

 has higher priority than raw-potential-in =